 stones will fit in around them and fill the jar.)

 It's easy to get caught up in all the specific, nitty-gritty details (how many grams of carbs should I be eating?
 Should I do 3 sets of 10 or 4 sets of 6? etc.), but ultimately, the foundational habits that you do consistently over time are the key factors in your overall health and wellness.

-No matter how complicated the situation may be, if someone is eating zero vegetables or not getting good quality sleep or is unable to manage their stress, no supplement or complicated diet strategy or workout program will be useful until those principle factors are addressed.
-Or to use my favorite analogy from the course, if you’re focusing in on the smallest details and ignoring the fundamentals, you’re mowing the lawn while the house is on fire :)
+Regardless of the details, if someone is eating zero vegetables, or not getting good quality sleep, or is unable to manage their stress, no amount of supplements, strict diets, or complicated workout programs will be useful until those principle factors are addressed.

-It’s really easy to get caught in the weeds and make things more and more complicated in an effort to make progress – we often feel like if something is not super challenging then we’re not doing it right.
-In reality, taking a step back, simplifying, and making sure we are able to do the big rocks consistently (~80% of the time) is the foundation for long-term, sustainable health.
+What I see often is that people tend to get caught in the weeds, trying to make things more and more complicated in an effort to make progress – we have this idea that if something is not super challenging, then we’re not doing it right.

-If you think you may be ‘mowing the lawn while the house is on fire,’ check-in with yourself on the key areas that you know help keep you healthy and feeling your best.
-Simplify it down to one step you can do right now to make that thing happen consistently.
-Take action.
-Record what happens.
-Reassess and repeat.
-And if you’re feeling stuck or overwhelmed I’m more than happy to help with any part of the process!
+If you think you may be mowing the lawn while the house is on fire, check-in with yourself on the key areas that help you feel your best.
+Determine your own "big rocks," and find one step you can do right now to make those things happen consistently.